 - Citizen of a Latin American or Caribbean country

 - Citizen of under-represented Country

 - Must maintain full-time enrollment upon enrollment in a degree program

 - Must remain in academic good standing (see Graduate Catalog for description of academic good standing)

-NOTE: Citizens from the following countries are not considered under-represented on the LSU campus and therefore are ineligible for this award: China, Iran, India, Nepal, and Bangladesh.
+NOTE: Citizens from the following countries are not considered under-represented on the LSU campus and therefore are ineligible for this award: China, India, Iran, Bangladesh, Nepal and Nigeria,

 NOTE: Tuition Award recipients will become ineligible to retain the award if they are awarded a graduate assistantship or other award that includes a tuition exemption.

 NOTE: For GSTA's the Associate Dean can approve ONE semester deferral of the GSTA award for a student entering in the Fall who defers admission to Spring; or for a student entering in the Spring who defers to Summer.
 However, deferral of the GSTA cannot occur from Spring to Fall dues to budgetary restrictions.
 Additionally, requests for deferrals of GSTA for a second semester will NOT be entertained.

 - Covers tuition and non-resident fee, if applicable